aosabook/500lines/contingent/chapter.rst

     ...     title, body = text.split('\n', 1)
     ...     return title, body

-  This parser is a little silly, admittedly, but it illustrates the interpretive and transformative responsibilities that parsers are required to carry out.
+  Because the format is so simple, the parser is a little silly, admittedly, but it illustrates the interpretive responsibilities that parsers are required to carry out.
   Parsing in general is a very interesting subject and many books have been written